justinchoi001/liferay-learn-0/commerce/user-guide/sales/shipping/using-fedex-as-a-carrier-method/README.md

 >(**Subscribers only**)

-This article details how to configure then enable FedEx as a shipping method.
+This article details how to configure and enable FedEx as a shipping method.

 ## Prerequisites